ABOUT USCG

 International Force Laydown

-Coast Guard International Force Laydown The Coast Guard has a robust international presence, including three permanent international units.
+Coast Guard International Force Laydown The Coast Guard has an international presence, including three permanent international units.
 Patrol Forces Southwest Asia (PATFORSWA) is the Coast Guard’s largest unit outside of the United States.
 PATFORSWA is currently supporting the U.S. Navy’s Fifth Fleet in Operation Freedom’s Sentinel.
 The Coast Guard has two commands (Activities Europe and Activities Far East) that support the Coast Guard’s Maritime Safety and Security mission, conducting marine inspection, marine investigation, and international port security operations to ensure the integrity of the Marine Transportation System.
 The Coast Guard also has personnel assigned to nine DoD Combatant Commands and often has a presence on all seven continents and all of the world’s oceans, projecting national sovereignty with our icebreakers, National Security Cutters, aviation assets, and deployable specialized forces.